-Similarly, throughout the 2000s, nuclear safety regulators have gained increased opportunities for formalized interaction with civil society stakeholders, at the local and at the national level, within the framework of public hearings, enquiries, debates or other obligatory or voluntary consultations.
-Various approaches have been set up for involvement of the general public in rule making and licensing procedures.
+Similarly, throughout the 2000s the safety authority has gained increased opportunities for formalized interaction with civil society stakeholders, at the local and at the national level, within the framework of public hearings, enquiries, debates or other obligatory or voluntary consultations.
+Various approaches have been set up for involvement of the general public in rulemaking and licensing procedures.

-Culture, politics, and history vary from country to country, providing differing contexts for establishing and maintaining public confidence; what works in one may not necessarily be effective in another.
-Nonetheless, the evolution in regulatory role, image and practice first seen in the 2003 report is confirmed as continuing in 2012, indicating convergence worldwide in the way that nuclear safety regulators in the radioactive waste management area are responding to societal demands upon the regulatory system.
+Culture, politics, and history vary from country to country, providing differing contexts for establishing and maintaining public confidence.
+Therefore, what works in one may not necessarily be effective in another.
+Nonetheless, the evolutions in regulatory role, image and practice that declared themselves in 2003 are confirmed in 2012, indicating convergence worldwide in the way that the safety authorities, and in particular those involved with radioactive waste management, are responding to societal demands upon the regulatory system.